-Sharing information (informative collective action) focuses on coordinating the sharing of information in the interest of expanding knowledge and transparency, familiarity, and trust among interested parties.
-It involves determining, in consultation with interested parties, the types of information that are most relevant for exchange and the means and frequency under which sharing will take place.
-Depending on the participants' interests, shared information might include general organizational plans and priorities, or specific monitoring, operational, or management practices.
+Sharing information (informative collective action) focuses on coordinating the sharing of information in the interest of expanding knowledge and increasing transparency, familiarity, and trust among interested parties.
+It involves determining, in consultation with interested parties, the information most relevant for exchange, and the means and frequency under which sharing will take place.
+Shared information might include general organizational plans and priorities, privately collected data or analyses, or specific monitoring, operational, or management practices.
 Informative collective action, by design, will typically have relatively low resource commitments, may not involve convening interested parties as a group, will maintain clear independence for decision making and implementation among the interested parties, and can operate effectively with relatively low expectations of the company beyond the agreed-upon information sharing.
-Case Example 1, featuring the SE Asia Apparel Water Action, provides an example of informative collective action.
+Case Example 1, featuring the Southeast Asia Apparel Water Action, provides an example of informative collective action.